 Perhaps nothing can stir memories as powerfully as scent.
 The perfume you wear makes a statement so personal that maybe you’ve worn the same fragrance for years.
 But if you’re thinking about trying a new perfume or still searching for your signature scent, you would be hard pressed to find a more classic choice than Chanel.

 In 1921, Gabrielle “Coco” Chanel debuted her first perfume, Chanel No. 5, and revolutionized the world of fragrance.
 Since that time, Chanel has continued to release unique and beautiful scents.
 With so many fragrances to choose from, there is sure to be a Chanel perfume that is right for you.
 If you’ve decided you’d like to try one but don’t know where to start, we can help.

 BestReviews is dedicated to providing consumers with useful product information so you can find the items you want and need.
-If you already have your heart set on Chanel, see our top picks in the matrix above.
+If you already have your heart set on Chanel, see our top picks in the product list above.
 If you’d like to find out more about Chanel perfumes, keep reading our shopping guide.